arongas/spring-boot-lectures/Lecture 4 -Web/Lecture 4 -Web.md

 - Rest fits better with modern frontend technologies like Angular.
 - Server side has no concerns on the view part of the application.
 - Internationalization is mostly (and actually not even there) limited to error handling

-> This lecture will include and utilize a lot of things we have learned already.
+- This lecture will recap a lot of things we have learned already.
 It is based actually on two projects and multiple instances starting (very slowly) to mimic cloud development.
->

 > A friend bought a set of smart sensors and installed these around the house.
-We wish to grab the sensor readings from time to time and collect/aggregate these into an aggregation database.
+We wish to grab the sensor readings from time to time and collect/aggregate these into an 'aggregation' database.
 >
 > In future these readings will be processed.
 For the time being we need to create the sensor's data reading application and the aggregation application which will collect and store metrics from the sensors.